solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/custom_auth/_index.md

 ### Securing the Virtual Service

-Edit the VirtualService (`kubectl --namespace gloo-system edit virtualservice default`), and mark it with custom auth to turn authentication on:
+Edit the VirtualService and mark it with custom auth to turn authentication on:

 {{< highlight yaml "hl_lines=11-13" >}}
 kubectl apply -f - <<EOF